PhamThe-KHDL/IBM-Data-Science-Professional-Certificate/README.md

 Libraries: Pandas, NumPy, Matplotlib, Seaborn, Folium, ipython-sql, Scikit-learn, ScipPy, etc.

 Projects: random album generator, predict housing prices, best classifier model, Predicting successful rocket landing, dashboa rd and interactive map

+## What is a Professional Certificate?
+### Build the Skills to Get Job Ready

+Whether you’re looking to start a new career, or change your current one, Professional Certificates on Coursera help you become job ready.
+Learn at your own pace, whenever and wherever it’s most convenient for you.
+Enroll today and explore a new career path with a 7 day free trial.
+You can pause your learning or end your subscription at any time.
+### Hands-On Projects

+Apply your skills with hands-on projects and build a portfolio that showcases your job readiness to potential employers.
+You'll need to successfully finish the project(s) to earn your Certificate.
+### Earn a Career Credential

+When you complete all of the courses in the program, you'll earn a Certificate to share with your professional network as well as unlock access to career support resources to help you kickstart your new career.
+Many Professional Certificates have hiring partners that recognize the Professional Certificate credential and others can help prepare you for a certification exam.
+You can find more information on individual Professional Certificate pages where it applies.